Indigenous Land and Sea Ranger program

 What have rangers achieved?

 Indigenous Land and Sea Rangers successfully deliver not only environmental outcomes but also a variety of social, cultural and economic benefits for First Nations communities.
-These achievements have been well documented.
+Their achievements have been well documented, and rangers continue to make a difference.

 Indigenous Land and Sea Ranger programs are important to First Nations communities; and being a Land and Sea Ranger is a valued and rewarding role in many communities.